kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 - large
 - extra-large

-These values are being used in the most cases, because it describes the contextual size of the component, or any other object in systematical way.
+These values are being used in the most cases, because they describe the contextual size of the component, or any other object, in systematical way.

-However, there are few exceptions related to the sizing scale, which don't follow t-shirt taxonomy.
+However, there are few exceptions related to the sizing scale, which don't follow the t-shirt size taxonomy.
 All of them are special and should be used sparingly:

 - `circle` that could be used when element has circled shade – same width and height,
-- `normal` that could be used when we need to set up concrete default value for e.g. button component.
+- `normal` that could be used when we need to set up a concrete default value, for e.g. button component.

 To be able to determinate if `normal` should be used, following conditions should be used: